frederic-perez/AmE-dictionary/data/dictionary.md

 __go over the wire__
 __go soft on (someone)__ _idiom_ To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
 __go south__ _idiom_ :six::hammer: _That's when things start going south._ _You've got a career there, if all this goes south._ _This one went south on me._
+__go stir-crazy__ _idiom_ To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
+"Stir" in this usage is a slang word for prison.
+__go the way of the dinosaur(s)__ _idiom_ To become extinct, obsolete, old-fashioned, or no longer in common use.
 __go through the roof__
 __go to bed with the chickens__ _idiom_ To go to bed very early.
 __go to Canossa__ _idiom_ To become or make oneself humble; to do a penance or seek absolution for some wrong.